alligatormon/alligator/doc/aggregate.md

 ## notify
 Default: false\
-Plural: no
+Plural: no\
+Available values:
+- true
+- false
+- only

 Enables the inotify mechanisms to check for updates of files within the directory.
+When set to `only`, the directive runs the file reader using notifications only and disables the scheduler.

 ## state